Last Updated on

 So, count it out as the primary option.
 Think of it as a secondary tactic for complementing your principal organic SEO.

-That said, organic SEO requires more than just wits and persistent tweaks.
+That said, organic search engine optimization requires more than just wits and persistent tweaks.
+It requires on-page optimizations to improve SEO.
 You need to leverage a plethora of tools if you intend to achieve and maintain a first-page result.

 Table of Contents